 You can do these at any time—in pregnancy, during labor, before pregnancy, after pregnancy, etc.

 I can’t think of any time not to!

-Before doing these exercises, find a moment with peace to set up a little space and time to do them without a busy mind distracting you from your perceptions.
+Before doing any of these exercises, find a peaceful moment to set up a little space and time to do them without a busy mind distracting you from your perceptions.

-Next: After doing these exercises you will feel more relaxed and centered.
-Keep the breath flowing and repeat the exercises as needed.
-A resolved psoas is life-changing for all as well as advantageous for the pregnant and birthing woman.
+After doing these exercises, you will feel more relaxed and centered.
+Keep your breath flowing and repeat the exercises as needed.
+A resolved psoas is life changing as well as advantageous for the pregnant and birthing woman.